-This has come in the form of the High Potential Individual (HPI) visa route, which was launched on Monday 30th May.
-UK chancellor Rishi Sunak said, “The route means that the UK will grow as a leading international hub for innovation, creativity and entrepreneurship.”
+The UK has announced that they will offer work visas to the “brightest and best” graduates from the world’s best universities.
+This is called the High Potential Individual (HPI) visa route, which was released on 30/05/2022.
+UK Chancellor Rishi Sunak said, “The route means that the UK will grow as a leading international hub for innovation, creativity and entrepreneurship.”

 - Must have attended a university which appears in the top 50 of at least two of the Times Higher Education World University Rankings, the Quacquarelli Symonds World University Rankings, or The Academic Ranking of World Universities, in the year in which they graduated.
 The list of universities recognised by the UK government for the HPI visa route can be viewed here